 While the Akaso EK7000 and EK7000 Pro aren't the most demanding action cameras on SD card speed requirements, they still need a card that's fast enough.
 Here are some recommendations.

 Action cameras demand a lot from the memory card.
-And the most demanding aspect is related to video bitrate.
+And the most demanding aspect is related to the video bitrate used for high-resolution and high-framerate video footage.
 That’s the setting that is related to how much compression is being applied By the video encoder to the video as it’s being saved to the card.
 Lower bitrates mean more compression to keep the data stream smaller.
 That, in turn, means lower quality but also that the data stream being written to the memory card is much smaller.
 Higher bitrates mean less compression, which means potentially higher image quality.
 But it also means that a much fatter stream of data needs to be written more quickly to the memory card.
 So you’ll need a card that can write data quickly.
 A card that’s too slow can lead to interrupted recordings, errors, dropped frames, or even camera lockups.

-The upshot is that you don’t need the latest and greatest SD card that money can buy.
-And you don’t need to pay an arm and a leg–there are very capable cards that will work well and that are affordably priced.
+The upshot of the 60 Mbps maximum video bitrates is that you don’t need the latest and greatest SD card that money can buy.
+And you don’t need to pay an arm and a leg for it–there are very capable cards that will work well and that are affordably priced.

 I make a point of buying as many different models of microSD cards as I can and running them through my own independent speed tests.
 You can find those here.